dougvk/droplet-flask/README.md

 # Flask App Deployment

-This is a simple Flask app configured for deployment on a DigitalOcean droplet using Gunicorn and Nginx.
+This is a simple Flask app configured for deployment on a DigitalOcean droplet using Nginx.

 ## Files

 - `app.py`: The main Flask application
 - `requirements.txt`: Python dependencies
-- `gunicorn_config.py`: Gunicorn configuration
 - `flask_app.service`: Systemd service file for running the app

 ## Local Setup